-18.3 Receipts
+18.2 Receipts

-18.3.1 Every sundry remittance or sum of money received by an officer on behalf of the College shall be acknowledged by the issue of a till receipt.
-The Vice Principal Finance and Resources shall be responsible for the control of the cash tills system.
+18.2.1 Every sundry remittance or sum of money received by an officer on behalf of the College shall be acknowledged by the issue of a till receipt.
+The Deputy Principal shall be responsible for the control of the cash tills system.

-18.4 Postal Opening
+18.3 Postal Opening

-- 18.4.1 Incoming mail shall be opened by a minimum of two members of staff.
+- 18.3.1 Incoming mail shall be opened by a minimum of two members of staff.
 Private and Confidential remains private and confidential.
-All post for Governors shall be passed unopened to the Director of Governors and for the Principal shall be passed unopened to the Principal who will deal with it accordingly.
-The College must not be used as a personal postal address by any staff members. - 18.4.2 Remittances received by post on behalf of the College shall be recorded directly onto the financial system through the relevant system.
+All post for Governors shall be passed unopened to the Director of Governance and for the Principal shall be passed unopened to the Principal who will deal with it accordingly.
+The College must not be used as a personal postal address by any staff members. - 18.3.2 Remittances received by post on behalf of the College shall be recorded directly onto the financial system through the relevant system.

-18.5 Fees, Charges and Student Loans
+18.4 Fees, Charges and Student Loans

-- 18.5.1 The Principal, in consultation with the Vice Principal Finance and Resources shall undertake an annual review of charges, loans and fees, including room hire rates in accordance with the policy approved by the Finance, Resources and Investment (FRI) Committee. - 18.5.2 The procedure for collecting tuition fees must be approved by the Vice Principal Finance and Resources.
-They are responsible for ensuring that all student fees and loans due to the College are received. - 18.5.3 The Vice Principal Finance and Resources is responsible for reporting on all outstanding fees and commissioning debt collection services for fees not paid for by students.
-Any student who has not paid an account for fees or loans or any other item owing to the College may be prevented from reenrolling at the College and from using any of the College's facilities or from receiving their exam certificates.
+- 18.4.1 The Principal, in consultation with the Deputy Principal shall undertake an annual review of charges, loans and fees, including room hire rates in accordance with the policy approved by the Finance, Resources and Investment (FRI) Committee. - 18.4.2 The procedure for collecting tuition fees must be approved by the Deputy Principal.
+They are responsible for ensuring that all student fees and loans due to the College are received. - 18.4.3 The Deputy Principal is responsible for reporting on all outstanding fees and commissioning debt collection services for fees not paid for by students.
+Any student who has not paid an account for fees or loans or any other item owing to the College may be prevented from re- enrolling at the College and from using any of the College's facilities or from receiving their exam certificates.

-18.6 Funds Received for Specific Purposes
+18.5 Funds Received for Specific Purposes

-18.6.1 The Principal shall be responsible for ensuring that any funds received for specific purposes are used for those purposes and in accordance with any terms and conditions attached to them (e.g. Capital Grants).
+18.5.1 The Principal shall be responsible for ensuring that any funds received for specific purposes are used for those purposes and in accordance with any terms and conditions attached to them (e.g. Capital Grants).

-18.7 Invoicing and Debt Collection
+18.6 Invoicing and Debt Collection

-- 18.7.1 All requests for payment for goods or services provided by the College shall be by official College invoice issued by the Finance Department, excepting Tyro Training who will issue their own.
-Other departments are not permitted to raise any form of invoice on behalf of the College. - 18.7.2 Budget Holders and others concerned with the generation of income shall ensure that notification of the need for a sales invoice is given to the finance department for all income due to the College as soon as the service is provided, or earlier if circumstances permit.
-The approval of the Vice Principal Finance and Resources is required for any departure from the College's invoicing system. - 18.7.3 Appropriate debt recovery procedures shall be determined by the Principal in discussion with the Vice Principal Finance and Resources and shall be subject to approval by the Finance, Resources and Investment (FRI) Committee or Governing Body. - 18.7.4 The authority for writing off bad debts is as follows: - Individual debts up to and including £500, the Vice Principal Finance and Resources - Individual debts in excess of £500, the Vice Principal Finance and Resources and the Principal - Total debts written off in the year to be reported annually to the Finance, Resources and Investment Committee (FRI) or Governing Body for information. - Any individual write-off that exceeds £45,000 or 1% of annual income (whichever is smaller) requires DfE approval - Cumulative write-offs within the academic year which exceed £250,000 or 5% of annual income (whichever is smaller) requires DfE approval
+- 18.6.1 All requests for payment for goods or services provided by the College shall be by official College invoice issued by the Finance Department, excepting Tyro Training.
+Other departments are not permitted to raise any form of invoice on behalf of the College. - 18.6.2 Budget Holders and others concerned with the generation of income shall ensure that notification of the need for a sales invoice is given to the finance department for all income due to the College as soon as the service is provided, or earlier if circumstances permit.
+The approval of the Deputy Principal is required for any departure from the College's invoicing system. - 18.6.3 Appropriate debt recovery procedures shall be determined by the Principal in discussion with the Deputy Principal and shall be subject to approval by the Finance, Resources and Investment (FRI) Committee or Governing Body. - 18.6.4 The authority for writing off bad debts is as follows: - Individual debts up to and including £500, the Deputy Principal - Individual debts in excess of £500, the Deputy Principal and the Principal - Total debts written off in the year to be reported annually to the Finance, Resources and Investment Committee (FRI) or Governing Body for information. - Any individual write-off that exceeds £45,000 or 1% of annual income (whichever is smaller) requires DfE approval. - Cumulative write-offs within the academic year which exceed £250,000 or 5% of annual income (whichever is smaller) requires DfE approval.

-18.8 Outside Income
+18.7 Outside Income